 Anyone with a commercial driver’s license (CDL) has an increased level of responsibility and duty of care, even when they’re not working.
-Because a CDL is required for many jobs that require driving, losing that license can directly impact your employment.
+A charge of Driving While Impaired (DWI) for such drivers is considered a Commercial DWI.
+Because a CDL is required for many jobs that require driving, losing that license can directly impact your livelihood.
 This is especially true for individuals who drive large trucks long distances over the road.

 As harsh as a DWI is, the laws are even stricter for someone with a CDL license.

 North Carolina Law makes it illegal to operate a motor vehicle with a blood alcohol concentration (BAD) of 0.04 percent or more.

 North Carolina General Statute § 20-138.2A makes it a Class 1 misdemeanor operate any commercial vehicle with any amount of alcohol.
 If you have any detectable level of alcohol in your system, even under .04%, you will be placed “out of service” for a period of 24 hours.
 A conviction will bring a 10-day disqualification from driving a commercial vehicle and a fine of $100.
 Within seven years, if you are convicted a second time, you’ll face a one-year prohibition on driving a commercial vehicle.

 A CDL driver will also have an increase in the number of “points” on their driving record as a result.
 Fines can also be increased to as much as double for a CDL license holder.

 Penalties are increased if you are in the process of transporting hazardous materials and are stopped for DWI.

 If you’re convicted of DWI while transporting these materials, you can be disqualified from driving any commercial vehicle for as long as three years.
 A second conviction will result in a permanent revocation.

 A first-time conviction for a CDL DWI can disqualify you from driving a commercial vehicle for up to one year.